kintone-workshops/timeline-generator-amcharts/README.md

 * Mac: `nodenv local 14.5.0`
 * Windows: `nvm use 14.5.0`

-Not the correct versions or Confused? 🤔 → Check out the [Guide on Installing Node.js & npm](docs/Install_NodeJS_npm.md) Doc
+Not the correct versions or confused? 🤔 → Check out the [Guide on Installing Node.js & npm](docs/Install_NodeJS_npm.md) Doc

 ### `npm run upload` failed? <!-- omit in toc -->
 _@kintone/customize-uploader not working?_ Let's try the following: